MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-cors.md

      }
    }
    ```
-3. Launch the administrator's utility and [restart the control node](admin-utility.md#startstop).
+3. Launch the administrator's utility and [restart the web node](admin-utility.md#startstop).